 - Close the Options tab.

-2. In the Cached Web Content section, click the Clear Now button.
+5. In the window that pops up, click the Clear Now button.

 1. Go to the Develop menu and click on Empty Caches.